If the landlord breaks any of these rules, it’s called a “breach of duty”:

 - not vacant – there are other people or their things in the home on the day you move in (section 65)

 - no locks – locks are missing from external doors and windows (section 70)

 - no keys – the landlord changes a lock that has a key but does not give you the new key (section 70)

 - water products below standard – replacement products are below the minimum rating for water-saving.
 For information about water ratings see WELS (website) (section 69)

 Note: the information on this page refers to tenants and the relevant sections of the Residential Tenancies Act 1997 (RTA).
 There are similar (but not identical) sections that apply for rooming house and caravan park residents.
-Please contact us, your local TAAP service, Tenancy Plus provider or Community Legal Centre if you need assistance working out which sections of the RTA are relevant to you.

 If you need to apply to VCAT it will be up to you to prove your case, so the more evidence you have of the landlord’s breaches and any losses you have suffered the better.